agriffis/ztrbk/README.md

 ZFS snapshot manager inspired by [btrbk](https://github.com/digint/btrbk)

 > [!WARNING]
-> This project is in early development and may not be suitable for production
+> # This project is in early development and has lots of bugs.
-> use yet.
-Use at your own risk!

 ## Introduction